-Finally, we can improve accessibility and presentation of information used in clinical decision making.
+Finally, we can improve the accessibility and presentation of information used in clinical decision-making.
 Historically health system data has been anything but accessible.
 For years, data has been collected and defined by siloed entities in non-standardized and legacy IT systems.
 Health informatics, however, is increasingly connecting systems and allowing real-time analysis of this complex information.

 hc1 is transforming lab data into personalized healthcare insights.
 The hc1 High-Value Care Platform™ eliminates waste and personalizes care for health systems and diagnostic laboratories nationwide by turning previously static lab data into actionable healthcare insights.
 Using the hc1 platform, health systems can improve clinical outcomes and reduce medical spend.
 Visit hc1.com to read more about the hc1 Platform and other high-value care initiatives.